The chemicals in aqueous film-forming foam (AFFF) are unsafe and have been proven to cause cancer.

 Contact our product liability attorneys at (888) 424-5757 (toll-free phone number) or use the contact form today for immediate legal advice and schedule a free consultation at our law firm.

 All confidential or sensitive information you share with our legal team remains private through an attorney-client relationship.

 Firefighters use more than just water to put out fuel fires.
-Sometimes, they will use foam to deprive a fire of oxygen and suppress it.
+Sometimes, they will use foam to deprive and suppress a fire of oxygen.
 It reduces the amount of time and effort to extinguish the fire.

 Update: Current AFFF Lawsuits

-In June and July 2022, a total number of 115 new AFFE firefighting foam lawsuit cases were filed into the AFFE litigation, bringing the total to nearly 2700 claims, including prior mass tort cases.
+In June and July 2022, 115 new AFFE fire-fighting foam lawsuit cases were filed into the AFFE litigation, bringing the total to nearly 2,700 claims, including prior mass tort cases.